A guide to 2023 Bosch e-bike motors, batteries and displays

 To cater for different bike types, Bosch offers three battery types:

 Bulkier than an integrated battery, frame batteries sit on, or in, a bike’s downtube.
-Bosch name these PowerPacks and manufactures them in 300, 400 and 500 wH.
+Bosch name these PowerPacks and manufactures them in 300, 400, 500 and new for 2023 545 and 725wH.
 Electric urban bikes, electric mountain bikes and even electric folding bikes use this type of battery.

 One unfortunate consequence of frame batteries is their impact on a rider’s ability to mount and dismount a step-through e-bike.
 To solve this, Bosch designed the rack battery - situated over the rear wheel, but under a pannier rack.
 Again in 300, 400, and 500 wH versions, look out for a battery like this on step-through electric hybrid bikes.